sugarkube/sugarkube/docs/markdown/intro/intro.md

 Many other tools either only create infrastructure (Kubernetes, Terraform, CloudFormation, etc.) or release your applications (Helm, tarballs, whatever).
 This means you need some way of coordinating your application changes with the infrastructure they depend on, which can be complicated and error-prone.

+Sugarkube is primarily an orchestrator.
+After defining which of your applications (kapps) depend on which others Sugarkube constructs a dependency graph which allows it to install your kapps in the correct order and uninstall them in the correct order.
+E.g. if your wordpress site depends on a database and load balancer, Sugarkube can make sure they're created first and deleted after wordpress has been deleted when uninstalling.

 Versioning your applications and infrastructure together is incredibly powerful.
 This idea means Sugarkube can:

 * Recreate your clusters at any point in time (minus data of course).
 Therefore Sugarkube allows you to easily create short-lived ephemeral clusters on demand.
 This ability alone - which is entirely optional - opens up some very powerful capabilities such as: